 See Arthur Allen Leff, Injury, Ignorance and Spite-The Dynamics of Coercive Collection, 80 YALE L.J.
-I (1970).
+1 (1970).
 Korobkin and Ulen argue that a general bias towards fair outcomes will generally facilitate renegotiations.
 Korobkin & Ulen, supra note 112, at 1137-38.
 But if litigation leads to spite, this may skew this tendency in the opposite direction.

-motivated by financial calculations and did not care about the contract.
-Therefore, the plaintiffs refused to answer and the negotiations broke down.114
+legal trick, aimed at showing in court that the plaintiffs were cynically motivated by financial calculations and did not care about the contract.
+Therefore, the plaintiffs refused to answer and the negotiations broke down.